Building Waqf Forest in Jantho

 -

-Breathe deep in the air in the forest.
-The richness of oxygen amid dozens of types of trees refreshes bodies that are daily already contaminated with urban carbon.
-I gained this valuable experience when I visited the waqaf forest area in Jantho, Aceh Besar, Aceh, on Sunday (4/12) which is 56 kilometers from Banda Aceh.
-Together with Afrizal Akmal, one of the founders of the Waqf forest association, I circled an area that was previously just grassland.
+MOSAIC-INDONESIA.COM, JAKARTA -- Breathing deeply in the forest.
+You will fill oxygen amid dozens of trees refreshes bodies that are already contaminated with urban carbon in the daily life.
+I felt this valuable experience when visited the waqf forest area in Jantho, Aceh Besar, Aceh, on Sunday (4/12) which is 56 kilometers from Banda Aceh.
+With Afrizal Akmal, one of the founders of the Waqf forest association, i walk around this area that was previously just grassland.

 We relax while getting to know the various forest vegetation.
-The chirping of birds and insects accompany our steps.
-The smell of wood and foliage that makes up humus refreshes the atmosphere.
+The birds and insects are singing as if they accompanied us.
+The swood and foliage smell makes up humus refreshes the atmosphere.
 There are a variety of large trees such as banana and teak, as well as fruit trees such as jengkol and jackfruit.
 There is also a variety of effective trees to treat various diseases such as laban, klayu to benalu.
 Only about 50 meters had walked, Akmal, greeting his relatives, paused for a moment.
 “This is the hiding path the little guy took his son,” the 48-year-old explained.

 Akmal also showed the tiger claw marks on a tree we crossed.
 It still appears to be one scratch left.
 The other two, Akmal said, have been lost as the tree's bark regenerates.
 Akmal revealed that there is a mother tiger that often hides in the waqaf forest after giving birth.
 While carrying the cub, she sought a safe place from the male.
 She didn't want her partner to eat her cub who was still in corn.